khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - MO Codes (Many missing)
 - LA Specific PLans (we don't know what it is?)

+**** To discuss at next meeting: I think we need to create a column of unique incidents in order to use pivot/groupby.
+DL Number is not unique.
+I would suggest using a combo of DL Number and Date or DL Number and Location. ****

 ## Questions to Answer
 - Time Series